mztsApp/Docs/namingConventionAndCodeArchitecture.md

 # Naming convention and code architecture

 In this files are naming rules and structure rules.

+***use only name in english language !**

 ## Naming branches and commits